Ahmed el-Tayeb: Muslim Brotherhood

-In an article published shortly after his appointment as president of Al-Azhar University, he was described as "a regime loyalist and member of Mr Mubarak's ruling National Democratic Party [who] takes a firm stance against the Muslim Brotherhood".
+In an article published shortly after his appointment as president of Al-Azhar University, he was described as "a regime loyalist and member of Mr. Mubarak's ruling National Democratic Party [who] takes a firm stance against the Muslim Brotherhood".

-Tayeb was quoted as saying that Al-Azhar University would "never be an open field for the Brotherhood".
+El-Tayeb was quoted as saying that Al-Azhar University would "never be an open field for the Brotherhood".

-The same article reported that the Muslim Brotherhood's leader, Mohammed Badie, had congratulated Tayeb on his appointment.
+The same article reported that the Muslim Brotherhood's leader, Mohammed Badie, had congratulated El-Tayeb on his appointment.
 At the same time, the Brotherhood senior member, Sheikh Sayed Askar, also an Azharite, accused the government of "promoting one of its own at the expense of people better suited to the post".

 Criticism intensified after the 2011 Egyptian Revolution.
 Some Muslim Brotherhood members accused him of being "a remnant of the ousted Mubarak regime and National Democratic Party".

 In 2011, following the Egyptian revolution, the Muslim Brotherhood held a rally at the Al-Azhar mosque to oppose what it described as the Judaization of Jerusalem.
 He said at the rally that "the al-Aqsa Mosque is currently under an offensive by the Jews" and "we shall not allow the Zionists to Judaize al-Quds [Jerusalem]".
 He also alleged that Jews around the world were trying to prevent Islamic and Egyptian unity.

 He backed the military coup against Egyptian President Mohamed Morsi.

 Opposition to sectarianism

-He has strongly rebuked the Sunni anti-Alawite preaching, which has increased since the Syrian Bashar Al Assad regime, cracked down on the Sunni Muslim rebels in the Syrian Civil War.
+He has strongly rebuked the Sunni anti-Alawite preaching, which has increased since the Syrian Bashar al-Assad regime cracked down on the Sunni Muslim rebels in the Syrian Civil War.

 Islamic State of Iraq and the Levant

 He has strongly condemned the Islamic State of Iraq and the Levant and stated that it is acting "under the guise of this holy religion and have given themselves the name 'Islamic State' in an attempt to export their false Islam" and (citing the Quran).

 "The punishment for those who wage war against God and his Prophet and who strive to sow corruption on earth is death, crucifixion, the severing of hands and feet on opposite sides or banishment from the land.
 This is the disgrace for them in this world and in the hereafter they will receive grievous torment".

 He has been criticized for not expressly stating that Islamic State was heretical.
 The Ash'ari school of Islamic theology – to which El-Tayeb belongs – does not allow calling a person who follows the shahada an apostate.

-Al-Tayeb has strongly come out against the practice of takfirism, declaring a Muslim an apostate, which is used by Islamic State to "judge and accuse anyone who doesn't toe their line with apostasy and outside the realm of the faith" and declares "jihad on peaceful Muslims" by using "flawed interpretations of some Qur'anic texts, the prophet's Sunna, and the Imams' views, believing incorrectly that they are leaders of Muslim armies fighting infidel peoples in unbelieving lands".
+El-Tayeb has strongly come out against the practice of takfirism, declaring a Muslim an apostate, which is used by Islamic State to "judge and accuse anyone who doesn't toe their line with apostasy and outside the realm of the faith" and declares "jihad on peaceful Muslims" by using "flawed interpretations of some Qur'anic texts, the prophet's Sunnah, and the Imams' views, believing incorrectly that they are leaders of Muslim armies fighting infidel peoples in unbelieving lands".